mstksg/inCode/copy/entries/shake.md

 Some notes:

 1. Store shake's metadata files to the folder `.shake/`.
 This differs from the default behavior, where all files would be saved to the root directory with `.shake` as a filename prefix.
 2. I've aliased the operator `~>` for `phony` to allow for a more expressive infix notation --- more on this later.
 I've submitted a patch to the project and it should be included in the next cabal release.

+    **Edit**: As of the 0.10.7 release of *Shake*, this is no longer needed, as  `~>` is included in the library.

 [shakeup]: https://gist.github.com/mstksg/6588764